RFP Response Management

 Below are three key steps to create a more effective and less stressful RFP process.

-Each step below can be customized to fit your team’s unique style, but they all share the same aim: help you get proposals out the door faster, better, and with fewer hiccups.
+Each step below can be customized to fit your team’s unique style, but they all aim to help you get proposals out the door faster, better, and with fewer hiccups.

 1. Set Clear Ground Rules